-“I just felt like life could not get any better, everything that was happening to me was never going to change, and I tried to take my own life,” Brown said in the video.
+“I just felt like life could not get any better, everything that was happening to me was never going to change, and I tried to take my own life,” Brown says in the video.
 “If it wasn’t for my best friends Raymond and Tre calling the ambulance, getting me off that couch, I probably would not be here today.”

 View this post on Instagram

 #HeyFriends… I’m so overwhelmed and inspired by everyone’s kind words that I had to do a video.
 As a mental health professional I believe We all need to make our Mental Health a priority.
 Wether you’re sad, depressed or suicidal like I was… you can make it through.
 There is a better day around the corner with support.
 Big thank you to @rayauxais & @treatomic I love you both more thank you’ll ever know.
 If you need help call 1-800-273-8255

 Brown, who serves as the culture expert and sees himself as the “resident therapist” on the series, has been open about struggling with depression and using drugs and alcohol in the past to help him cope, according to Today.

 “As you see me on Queer Eye helping people with their mental health, and you see me on my social media helping people, it’s because it’s important to me,” the star says in the video.
 “I know so many of us suffer from mental health issues, and we just don’t know where to turn.”

 Brown encourages people struggling with mental illness to not give up and seek help that can change their lives.

 “If you get help and you do the work daily, your life can change.
 I’m living proof of that,” he says.